PainfulDiodes/BeanPort/README.md

 ## Status

-Early design/prototyping stage — no firmware has been written yet.
-Level shifting (SN74LVC245A) between a host Z80 system and the Pico has been breadboarded and proven; firmware development (USB CDC via TinyUSB, native register-mapped bus interface) is the current focus.
+Early prototyping stage.
+The build toolchain is proven end-to-end (CMake + pico-sdk + a blink smoke test builds, flashes, and runs on both a plain Pico and a Pico 2 W), but the actual USB terminal bridge firmware (TinyUSB CDC, native register-mapped bus interface) hasn't been written yet.
+Level shifting (SN74LVC245A) between a host Z80 system and the Pico has been breadboarded and proven separately.

-This README will be filled out with build instructions, example schematic, and usage once there's working firmware to document.

 ## Overview